 4) Stay hydrated to prevent blood from thickening

 Dehydration could cause blood to thicken and flow slowly.
-Ensure that your fluid intakes are in place to reduce the viscosity of blood.
+Ensure that your fluid intake is in place to reduce the viscosity of blood.
 Also, alcohol and large quantities of caffeinated beverages can add to the risk of dehydration.

 5) Pregnancy care to avoid DVT and other venous insufficiencies